-A house has investment value.
-It builds equity.
-So does a diamond.
-Just as you would ask a house inspector to check for defects and materials, you’d ask a diamond appraiser to inspect for flaws and authenticity, and whether the “price is right.”
+A house is an investment that builds equity.
+So is a diamond.
+Just as you would hire a home inspector to check for defects and quality of materials, you should hire a diamond appraiser to inspect for flaws, authenticity, and determine if the price is right.

 Need for Appraising a Diamond

-Purchasing a diamond represents a major investment for most buyers; hence, it is imperative that they engage in the process with all five senses finely tuned.
-Jewelry suppliers may or may not provide accurate information, so the buyer could suffer the consequences in the future.
-It also makes good business sense to have a second opinion for such a purchase, because heaven forbid if you ever need to re-sell the diamond for major surgery in the future, you’d want peace of mind that you’ll get bang for your buck.
-You want the blue and the fire in that diamond you bought decades ago to exhibit the same characteristics of a blue chip stock.
+Purchasing a diamond is a significant investment for most buyers, so it’s crucial to approach the process with all five senses finely tuned.
+Jewelry suppliers may or may not provide accurate information, and buyers may face consequences later if they don’t take precautions.
+It’s also a wise business decision to get a second opinion before making such a purchase.
+Heaven forbid, if you ever need to resell the diamond for something like major surgery, you’d want peace of mind knowing you’ll get the best value.
+You want the diamond’s blue and fire to maintain the same characteristics decades later, just like a blue-chip stock.

 How Does a Buyer Find an Appraiser?

-How does one go about making sure that the diamond is everything it is represented to be?
-First, the buyer must obtain the services of an accredited and certified gemologist to appraise the diamond.
-This professional appraiser must possess the proper training and equipment to perform a thorough and highly scientific analysis.
-Only when this expertise is available can a potential buyer be assured that the appraiser’s analysis is exact and based on facts that can be proven.
+So how does a buyer ensure that the diamond is exactly as represented?
+The first step is to hire an accredited and certified gemologist to appraise the diamond.
+This professional must have the proper training and equipment to perform a thorough and scientifically accurate analysis.
+Only with this expertise can a buyer be confident that the appraisal is accurate and based on verifiable facts.

-Gemologists can act as appraisers provided they are properly accredited.
-Gemologists must have a Graduate Gemologist Diploma from the GIA, with certificates in GIA Diamond Grading, GIA Colored Stones, and GIA Gem Identification.
-The American Gem Society also issues credentials such as titles that run the gamut of Registered Jewelers, Certified Gemologists, and Certified Gemologist Appraisers.
-If appraisers possess any of these certifications, a buyer can be assured that they have received proper training in gemstone analysis and appraising.
-However, having these credentials alone is not sufficient.
+Gemologists can serve as appraisers, provided they are properly accredited.
+They should hold a Graduate Gemologist Diploma from the GIA, with certificates in GIA Diamond Grading, GIA Colored Stones, and GIA Gem Identification.
+The American Gem Society also issues credentials like Registered Jewelers, Certified Gemologists, and Certified Gemologist Appraisers.
+If an appraiser holds any of these certifications, it indicates that they’ve received proper training in gemstone analysis and appraising.
+However, these credentials alone aren’t enough.

 The Process of Appraising a Diamond

-The buyer should make an appointment to meet with the appraiser in person, who will explain what the appraisal covers.
-The exercise will definitely cover the traditional 4 Cs: carat, cut, color and clarity.
-Appaisal costs vary, but they usually fall within the $75-$100 range, or in increments of $50 or so for every 15 minutes.
+The buyer should schedule an appointment to meet with the appraiser in person.
+During this meeting, the appraiser will explain what the appraisal covers, including the traditional 4 Cs: carat, cut, color, and clarity.
+Appraisal costs typically range from $75 to $100, with charges increasing by about $50 for every additional 15 minutes.

-If the stone has already been purchased, this appraisal process should still be followed.
-While it is convenient to do, under no circumstances should the buyer send their diamond to an appraiser through the mail, even with insurance.
-Given that appraisers need to perform many tests, the buyer should be prepared to leave the stone with them for a few hours.
-This factor alone necessitates that you take your stone to a licensed appraiser, not just to anyone who is the friend of a friend of a friend.
+Even if the diamond has already been purchased, this appraisal process should still be followed.
+Under no circumstances should a buyer send their diamond through the mail, even if it’s insured.
+Since appraisers need to conduct various tests, the buyer should expect to leave the diamond with them for a few hours.
+This requirement alone emphasizes the importance of taking the stone to a licensed appraiser, not just anyone who happens to be a friend of a friend.

 What Else Do Appraisers Do?

-Overall, the minimal cost of a professional appraiser’s services far outweighs the consequences of not using one.
-What could happen when flaws are discovered that you were not aware of?
-Accredited, professional appraisers can also answer questions that a buyer may be hesitant to ask the jeweler or selling party.
-After an in-depth evaluation with an accredited appraiser, a buyer should feel the relief that buying the diamond was, indeed, the “purchase of a lifetime”.
+Ultimately, the minimal cost of hiring a professional appraiser is well worth it compared to the potential consequences of not using one.
+What if flaws are discovered that the buyer wasn’t aware of?
+Accredited, professional appraisers can also answer questions that a buyer might hesitate to ask the jeweler or seller.
+After a thorough evaluation, the buyer can feel confident that buying the diamond was indeed the “purchase of a lifetime.”

 Impress Your Appraiser

-Finally, just say, “oh well, I thought I invested in the best.
-So tell me, does my diamond come close to the Dresden Green at least?
+Finally, you could ask, “Well, I thought I invested in the best.
+So, does my diamond at least come close to the Dresden Green?
 I’d even settle for the Spoon Maker diamond.”